johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 React.js components are used for two levels of components: structural components (header, sidebar, content), and content components that mainly contain text, but could also, at a future date, contain dynamic content.
 The rationale behind component usage is potential reuse in future webapps, especially if custom webapps will be built for clients.
 Reuse reduces the time to structure a web app and eliminates 're-inventing the wheel' at the content component level.
 Finally, components ease maintenance as it adheres to the principle of 'high cohesion and loose coupling'.

 ### Code structure and management
-The 'repository' is the MAC folder level corresponding to a github repository, and therefore the level at which a 'git push' occurs.
+The 'repository' is the laptop folder level corresponding to a github repository, and therefore the level at which a 'git push' occurs.
 Folder names at this level end with '-repo'. folder contains the .git repository.

-Each workspace can contain multiple 'webapp' folders, the level where npm commands are executed, such as 'npm init', 'npm start' and 'npm build'.
+Each repo can contain multiple webapp folders, the level where npm commands are executed, such as 'npm init', 'npm start' and 'npm build'.
+Each webapp folder contains its own 'public', 'src', and (eventually) 'build' folders.
 The Music Theory Tuition web app is at this level.

 ### Data Management